josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 ---

-its as if the interface whiever is ising is using is a flat map with no reference to the fact sone buildings have floors, or the relevant signage.
+its as if the interface whiever is ising is using is a flat map with no reference to the fact some buildings have floors, or the relevant signage.

 defibstely doesnt scream "local knowledge of key city centre scenes".

 ---

-after posting a photo with geolaction to the internets, wifi changes twice and firces vpn disconnect and force onto wifi with no internet.
+after posting a photo with geolaction to the internets, wifi changes twice and forces vpn disconnect and force onto wifi with no internet.

 these wre not the xibsequences of my device settings as chosen by me.

-aldo i have made a sofa out of street furniture in a cuty which ckearly has an anti-outside-sleeping approach, which im taking as a win in itself.
+also i have made a sofa out of street furniture in a cuty which clearly has an anti-outside-sleeping approach, which im taking as a win in itself.

-it would also be slightly less obvious what was in selfridges if you hadnt stuck half the men whi have a (vaguely?) similar appearance in my way whilst misdirecting.
+it would also be slightly less obvious what was in selfridges if you hadnt stuck half the men who have a (vaguely?) similar appearance in my way whilst misdirecting.

+[cf. note on demographics below]

 its sort of obvious what this is at this point, and really this looks a lot like preventing discovery. legally soeaking.